 The VDE-SAT uplink has common characteristics with VDE terrestrial ship-to-shore.
 Therefore, it will not create any additional interference to land and aeronautical mobile services.

-The VDE-SAT downlink is in compliance with the agreed pfd mask specified in Recommendation ITU-R M.2092-0 and provided in section 4.2.1.
-This pfd mask ensures that the VDE-SAT downlink will not cause harmful interference to fixed services.
-The pfd mask was coordinated and agreed between WP 5A, WP 5B and WP 5C ahead of WRC-15.
-In a liaison statement to WP 5B (Doc.
-5B/199), WP 5A confirmed that the Recommendation ITU-R M.1808 has not been revised since and as such the mask is still valid.
+The VDE-SAT downlink is in compliance with the pfd mask specified in Recommendation ITU-R M.2092-0 and provided in section 4.2.1.
 The pfd mask is presented in Table 4-4.

 6.1.2 Land and aeronautical mobile services in-band